savioros/kenai-streaming/README.md

 ## By Sávio Rian

-This is a simple project with react where the user gets advice
+Kenai is a fake streaming service, made with ReactJS and some more powerful libs

 ## Technology